 Whatever the choice of process, there is no way to avoid the social and emotional toll of a failed marriage.
-Going through a separation often demands hours of a person’s time as the couple work through everything from valuating net worth to custody disputes.
+Going through a separation often demands hours of a person’s time as the couple work through everything from valuating net worth to parenting time disputes.

 Those stress levels can often have a serious trickle-down effect on employees.
 The stakes are often higher when both spouses are partners in the business, given that divorce typically leads to the departure of a key individual.

 To add insult to injury, the business owner may not be believed by the non-owner spouse if she or he attributes a decline in revenues, around the time of the separation, to business valuations based on historical data that may no longer be achievable.
 And the more mistrust between the spouses, the more financial details will need to be produced to fend off accusations of manipulating financial records.